RockefellerArchiveCenter/project_electron/README.md

 ## Authors

-Rockefeller Archive Center staff
+Rockefeller Archive Center staff.

 ## License

-All code and documentation are available under the [MIT license](/LICENSE), and all planning documents and policies are available under the [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/).
+All code and documentation are available under the [MIT license](LICENSE), and all planning documents and policies are available under the [CC0 license](LICENSE-CC0.md).